CuttingEEG/EEG100Manifesto/docs/responsibility.md

   /// html | li

     <input type='checkbox' checked name="pledge_3_4_3" class="data-input" />
-    remaining mindful of how academia’s incentive structures can undermine sustainability goals.
+    emaining mindful of how academia’s incentive structures can undermine sustainability goals.
 I will strive to foster discussions, both within my lab and in broader networks, about rethinking these systemic norms.
   ///
   /// html | li